 Ealing, became a borough in 1901 (the first in Middlesex).
 Greenford, Perivale and Northolt remained small agriculture villages.
 Less than 100 people lived in Perivale in 1901.

-However, by the end of the nineteenth century, improved communications, in the form of trams, buses and trains had made access to and from London so much easier.
-Many residents worked in London, travelling there and back each day.
-Ealing became a desirable residential centre, whilst Acton and Southall became hives of large-scale industry.
+By the end of the nineteenth century, transport improved.
+Introduced, trams, buses and trains had made access to and from central London easier.
+Many residents worked in central London, travelling there and back each day.
+The town of Ealing became a desirable residential centre.
+Acton and Southall became hives of large-scale industry.

 In 1926, Hanwell, Greenford and Perivale became incorporated into Ealing.
 Northolt later joining in 1928.
 Acton and Southall became boroughs in their own right in 1921 and 1936.

 Industry grew in the 1920s and 1930s in Greenford and Perivale.
 Leading to the building of Western Avenue in the 1930s.
 Acton and Southall later becoming larger industries areas.